Best AI PCs in 2025: 6 outstanding AI laptops I recommend

 How to choose the best AI PC

-There are several factors you should consider before buying an AI PC laptop.
+There are several factors you should consider before buying an AI PC.

-The benefits of AI PCs are multifaceted, but portability and battery life are some of the more tangible benefits of buying a laptop with an NPU.
+The benefits of AI laptops are multifaceted, but portability and battery life are some of the more tangible benefits of buying a laptop with a neural processing unit NPU.
 Courtesy of AI optimization, these laptops are more efficient than their non-AI counterparts, which helps shave off some weight with thinner, smaller batteries that can still last all day on a charge.
-Most AI PCs we've seen have lasted for more than 10 hours on our battery test, and many of the laptops on this guide have better battery life than that.
+Most AI PCs we've seen have lasted for more than 10 hours on our battery test, and many of the AI laptops we've reviewed and recommend go well beyond that, some even eclipsing 20 hours of battery life.

-On-device AI is another key benefit of the AI PC platform, though we are still in the early days of generative AI, so those features will be upgraded and added.
-Microsoft, Apple, Intel, AMD, and Qualcomm all flesh out their AI platforms.
-But at a minimum, all of the AI PCs have a dedicated NPU and can tackle on-device AI tasks like image and text generation.
+On-device AI is another key benefit of the AI PC platform, though we are still in the early days of generative AI, so those features will be upgraded and added as Microsoft, Apple, Intel, AMD, and Qualcomm flesh out their AI platforms.
+But at a minimum, all of the AI PCs have a dedicated NPU and can tackle on-device AI tasks like AI image and AI text generation.
 While some have more powerful NPUs than others, all of these AI PCs can run your favorite large language model.

-Regarding minimum specs, we recommend a Qualcomm Snapdragon X Plus, AMD Ryzen 8000 series, Intel Core Ultra, or Apple M2.
+Regarding minimum specs, we recommend a Qualcomm Snapdragon X Plus, AMD Ryzen 8000 series, Intel Core Ultra 100 series, or Apple M2.
 You'll also want to go for at least 16GB of RAM and a 512GB SSD minimum for extra memory and storage for your AI tasks.

 Other deciding factors that can make your AI PC life even more successful are the same as most other laptops, including a comfortable keyboard, a sensitive touchpad, and a bright, vivid display.
 So you can enjoy your laptop for more than just its generative AI capabilities.